aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/php-programmers-guide/working-with-tasks-in-php/read-a-task-s-timephased-data-in-php/_index.md

 ---

 ## **Aspose.Tasks - Read a Task's Timephased Data**
-To Read a Task's Timephased Data using **Aspose.Tasks Java for PHP**, simply invoke **GetTaskTimephasedData** module.
+To read a Task's Timephased Data using **Aspose.Tasks Java for PHP**, simply invoke **GetTaskTimephasedData** module.
 Here you can see example code.

 **PHP Code**